Skip to main content

 The main function of a nasal decongestant is to reduce the congestion, or stuffiness you feel in your nose when you’re sick.1

-When you have a cold or allergies, your immune system responds by sending a flood of white blood cells to your nasal area to combat the invading virus or allergen.2 These cells produce a range of inflammatory substances to fight off the invaders – but these substances also cause the blood vessels in the linings of the nasal passages to swell and increase the production of mucus.
-This combination of narrower nasal passages and increased mucus create the feeling of a blocked, stuffy nose – in other words, nasal congestion.3
+When you have a cold or allergies, your immune system responds to the threat by sending a flood of white blood cells to the target area to combat the invading virus or allergen.2 These cells produce a range of inflammatory substances to fight off the invaders – but these substances also cause the blood vessels in the linings of the nasal passages to swell and increase the production of mucus.3 This combination of narrower nasal passages and increased mucus create the feeling of a blocked, stuffy nose – in other words, nasal congestion.3

-Nasal decongestants work by narrowing the blood vessels in the lining of the nose.
-This reduces the blood flow through the area.
-The swollen tissue inside the nose then shrinks and allows air to pass through more easily, easing congestion.3
+Nasal decongestants work by narrowing the blood vessels in the lining of the nose.3 This reduces the blood flow through the area.3 The swollen tissue inside the nose then shrinks and allows air to pass through more easily, easing congestion.3

 TYPES OF NASAL DECONGESTANTS